Tag Archives: Regina Hall

 To put it another way, I wasn’t feeling great about Kevin Hart and Mark Wahlberg’s latest buddy comedy until the scene with Sonny (Hart) and the mountain Lion cub about 35 minutes into the screening.
 Said scene is fun and guaranteed to have your full attention while you find yourself happy to be simultaneously scared and amused.

 I still feel that a Hart and Wahlberg movie is a good idea.
-Me Time just wasn’t the right film.
+I just don’t feel as though Me Time is the right film.

 In addition to the mountain lion moment, other highlights include the dialogue of the characters played by Andrew Santino, Jimmy O. Yang, and Shira Gross’s Dorit.